Search

 Furniture and Appliances

 On average, households spend $2,346 annually on furniture, appliances (big and small), textiles, and floor coverings–that comes up to about $196 per month.
-Moving into a new place is an exciting but often expensive part.
-Make sure to factor these costs into your budget.
+Moving into a new place is thrilling, but let’s not forget it can also dent your wallet.
+Be sure to include these expenses in your budget.

 what is a minimum down payment on a house